Atrey29/Library-for-creating-a-traffic-simulator/README.md

 # Library for creating a traffic simulator
-Student project of a library in C++ used to create a road traffic simulator.
+Project of a library in C++ used to create a road traffic simulator.

 # Author
-*Andrey Kmet*
+*Andrew Kmet*

 # Table of Contents
 1. [Introduction](#introduction)